 This is the latest in a long list of teachers and principals sexually assaulting and harassing their students including those in Islamic schools.
 In East Java a cleric at an Islamic boarding school was accused last year of raping 11 pupils age 15 to 17.
 A few more Islamic clerics have also been arrested for sexually assaulting their underage students.

-All of these should at least remind you of the constant threats that women and girls face in societies in which sexual predators not only walk free, or get off with light punishment, they are also emboldened by a patriarchal society that often turns a blind eye to sexual violence, or consider it part of the norm, as reflected in the way the law is
+All of these should at least remind you of the constant threats that women and girls face in societies in which sexual predators not only walk free, or get off with light punishment, they are also emboldened by a patriarchal society that often turns a blind eye to sexual violence, or consider it part of the norm, as reflected in the way the law is hardly enforced.

 “Why do men rape?” asks Israeli film maker Leslee Udwin in an interview, “ I discovered that the disease is a lack of respect for gender.
 It’s not just about a few rotten apples, it’s the barrel itself that is rotten.”